Strong & happy LGBTQ+ adoptive & foster families

 In October 2007, 20 families and prospective families met in London for the first ‘New Family Social’ event – after it became apparent that there was a need for LGBT adopters and foster carers to support each other.
 New Family Social is now widely recognised as the UK support group for LGBT adopters and foster carers.

-New Family Social now boasts some 5,000 LGBT+ adopter and foster carer members from across the UK.
+New Family Social now boasts some 5,300 LGBTQ+ adopter and foster carer members from across the UK.
 The charity provides support on behalf of regional adoption agencies, local authorities and independent adoption and fostering agencies.
-These agencies pay an annual subscription which allows their LGBT+ applicants, adopters and foster cares to access New Family Social's online services free-of-charge.
+These agencies pay an annual subscription which allows their LGBTQ+ applicants, adopters and foster cares to access New Family Social's online services free-of-charge.

-With active regional groups across the UK and a secure, busy online members’ area New Family Social is both a well-established peer support network and a credible voice for LGBT+ adopters and foster carers.
-Its annual campaigns include LGBT+ Adoption & Fostering Week, which in 2020 reached some 23 million people through its Twitter postings alone.
-Since the campaign was founded adoptions by same-sex couples rose by 2019 to 1 in 7 in England, 1 in 8 in Wales and in Scotland the actual number doubled in three years.
+With a calendar of online events, regional in-person met-ups and a secure forum New Family Social is both a well-established peer support network and a credible voice for LGBTQ+ adopters and foster carers.
+Its annual campaigns include LGBTQ+ Adoption & Fostering Week, which aims - which in 2022 reached some 23 million people through its social media activities, .
+Existing LGBTQ+ adoptive parents and foster carers find s

 New Family Social also arranges national family events, with some 130 LGBT+ parented families attending its four day camping festival in 2019.